 When compared to any other commercial process, the participating in a tender is one of the most intricate and unique.
 It is difficult to guarantee the best results when operating in the Life Sciences / Healthcare market and managing this manually or without specifically designed tools.
-Ensuring that the Tender Management practices are sufficiently supported by a best-in-class Tender Management system is paramount to ensuring that the company produces the best performance and results.
+Ensuring that the Tender Management practices are sufficiently supported by the best-in-class Tender Management system is paramount to achieve that the company produces the best performance and results.
 As the first step in the revenue chain for tender purchasing in tender driven environments (such as the EU) this is a key issue the company must address.

 Life Sciences and Health Care Tender Management Processes

 Looking at the main issues we can isolate and identify the key areas that are crucial to provide a full strategy, that will address them to Life Sciences Tender Management.
 These areas can be broken down into 5 stages of tendering, that run from the first steps of the tender’s analysis through the offer and awarding process together with the pricing management, during the tender developing period.
 In each case we can identify the specific issues, set a list of objectives that we should attain to be proficient in our tendering practices and identify which part of a Tender Management tool-set responds to this requirement.

 Preparing the bid in terms of technical, administrative and economic documentation.

 The company may be asked to request and receive permission before participating in the tender and receiving the specification.
 The content of the specification will be studied, and subsequently the right pricing and products to respond will be determined.